 --This post may contain affiliate links.
 I receive a small amount of commission on any purchases through links on my site.
 Which will totally be blown on upgrading my gaming PC!!--

+How to Build Your Own Gaming PC?
 There is never an easy step by step guide to building your computer.
 It can be hard to know where to start and what you should do first, so I am writing this to try to make it easier for you to take the first step.
 I know how difficult and confusing it can be to start with, so here we go!

 By this point you should have all of your components together, and ready to start.
 You want to make sure that you get a big enough table to work with, you don’t want to be sat on a bed or a carpet at this would create static which can potentially damage the electrical components that you are working with.
-It is also advised that you should make sure you wear an anti-static band that attaches to the case to make sure you are grounded and won’t damage any off the components.
+It is also advised that you should make sure you wear an anti-static band that attaches to the case to make sure you are grounded and won’t damage any of the components.
 You don’t have to use this though as long as your skin is on the case as this would stop static building up.

 When building a computer you need very few tools to complete it.
 All you will need would be an anti-static band to make sure you don’t damage any components, a couple of different sized screwdrivers, and some cable ties to keep it looking nice and tidy.
 I have done a comparison of a couple of different tool kits here that will be just right for building computers.